Transport for Brisbane: Incidents

 On 28 October 2016, a Volvo B7RLE, S1980, was set alight by 48 year old Anthony O'Donohue.
 The driver, 29 year old Manmeet Sharma, was killed in his seat while all of the passengers were safely evacuated with some receiving minor injuries.
 Mr. O'Donohue was found to be suffering from mental health problems and was charged with the murder of the driver and multiple counts of attempted murder.
 Following the fire, the bus was destroyed and the fleet number '1980' was permanently retired from the company.
 All buses manufactured after 2005 were to receive a physical barrier for the driver and all buses in the fleet were to receive more CCTV cameras and better signage to help with evacuation process on any of the companies buses.

 On 8 March 2024, a MAN 18.310, G1273, experienced loss of control on Edward Street in Brisbane CBD, causing it to veer off the road and onto the adjoining footpath before coming to rest against the exterior of the ANZAC Square Arcade building.
 An 18-year-old female pedestrian, who became pinned between the bus and the building, died at the scene.
 The driver and four passengers were taken to hospital with minor injuries.
+Investigations determined that the bus had no mechanical faults and the driver was later charged with careless driving causing death.